Joshuajaeger/Joshuajaeger.github.io/_projects/Research.md

 Adamson, S. J., Sellman, J. D., & Frampton, C. M. A. (2009).
 Patient predictors of alcohol treatment outcome: A systematic review.
 Journal of Substance Abuse Treatment, 36(1), 75–86. https://doi.org/10.1016/j.jsat.2008.05.007

 Mak, K. K., Lee, K., & Park, C. (2019).
 Applications of machine learning in addiction studies: A systematic review.
 Psychiatry Research, 275, 53–60. https://doi.org/10.1016/j.psychres.2019.03.001

+***

+**A mediation analysis on the relationship between antidepressants, depressive symptoms, and alcohol use disorder. **

+**Background**: Antidepressants (AD) are commonly prescribed to treat depressive symptoms in patients with alcohol use disorder (AUD), although the evidence of their effect on alcohol use is inconsistent.
+It is suspected that, besides the direct effects of ADs on alcohol use, the effects are partially related to their modulation of depressive symptoms.
+In total, these two pathways may mutually mask each other.

+**Methods**: Observations of 153 detoxified, recently abstinent patients (18-60 years of age; 27.5% female) with AUD attending a twelve-week residential treatment program were included in the study.
+In a mediation model the direct and by altered depressive symptoms mediated effect, of ADs on alcohol use was estimated.
+Change in alcohol use was assessed by the percentage of days abstinent (PDA) 3-month before and after residential treatment.
+Depressive symptoms were assessed with the Brief Symptom Checklist (BSCL) at admission and discharge from treatment.